rictoo/DataAnonymisation-CDM/README.md

-# Data Anonymisation task - Clinical Data Management Project
+# Data Anonymisation Project - Clinical Data Management

 ### Project description and rationale:
 - Anonymisation is the practice of removing identifying information from data in order to protect individuals' privacy and is critical to ensure sensitive information is kept secure.